jerewall/Instagram-Feed-using-Advanced-Custom-Fields/README.md

 ### The Front-End Preview
 <img src="https://image.ibb.co/nDaUcw/preview.png">

+### Full Demo
+A full demo of this script (tested) can be found here: http://jerewall.myregisteredwp.com/

 ## The Javascript
 The javascript can be found within the global.js file.
 Add this to your websites global javascript/jQuery file or create your own.
 If you cannot create your own, you can add this to your websites head tag with a script tag using document ready but is not reccomended as the file is quite large.